 Even without the firmware update, though, Trax Play is a compelling option for parents who want to keep tabs on younger kids, provided they're willing to live with the limitations of the device (such as the lack of two-way communication features).
 Features built into the app, such as the AR viewer and geofencing capabilities, make the Trax Play a good choice if you want to check in on the location of young children.

-What Owners Say: Trax Play averages a 3.2 rating on Amazon is around 3 out of 5 stars, with half of the ratings either 4 stars or better.
+What Owners Say: Trax Play's average rating on Amazon is around 3 out of 5 stars, with half of the ratings either 4 stars or better.
 Owners who like the Trax Play praise the device's geofencing features and its compact size.
 One reviewer who upgraded from the original Trax felt that the new device had better battery life.
 The chief complaint among dissatisfied owners centers on Trax Play's accuracy, particularly with its subpar performance indoors.—Althea Chang

 Amber Alert GPS Child Tracker: Runner-Up

 The Amber Alert GPS Child Tracker can help you keep your child away from sex offenders and offers a handy SOS button for calling loved ones.
 (The device sells for $125 at the Amber Alert GPS website, with monthly plans costing $15 to $18, depending on the number of text messages you want to send.)
 Unfortunately, the activation process for this device proved frustrating, requiring a trip to a nearby AT&T store to sort things out.
 (A glance at the Amber Alert GPS reviews on Amazon suggests I'm not the first person to have trouble getting this device up and running.)

 Amber Alert GPS' best feature is something no other GPS tracker that we tested can do: tap into the Megan's Law National Sex Offender Database so that when your child comes within 500 feet of a registered address, you get an email or push notification.
 It's a very powerful tool for parents not accustomed to always looking up who's in the neighborhood.